energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 ![issues tab](issues.png)
 ![an individual issue](issues-individualview.png)

-Alternatively, Issues can be put into costumized Project views, found under the Projects tab:
+Alternatively, Issues can be put into customized Project views, a list of which is found under the Projects tab:
+It can be a good idea to bookmark the project view you're using often.
+All projects have stable links.

 IMAGE HERE